lucasvegi/Elixir-Refactorings/README.md

 [▲ back to Index](#table-of-contents)
 ___

-### From defensive to non-defensive programming style
+### Moving error-handling mechanisms to supervision trees

 * __Category:__ Erlang-specific Refactorings.

+* __Note:__ Formerly known as "From defensive to non-defensive programming style".

 * __Motivation:__ This refactoring helps to transform defensive-style error-handling code written in Elixir into supervised processes.
 This non-defensive style, also known as "Let it crash style", isolates error-handling code from business rule code in a system.
 When a process is supervised in a tree, it doesn't need to worry about error handling because if errors occur, its respective supervisor will monitor and restart it.